 We will also make sure that in situations where your employee is alleging fraud or making allegations which could be prosecuted in a criminal court, such as sexual assault, that you take a Best Practice approach by supporting them in their decision as to whether to take further action.
 This will ensure that you do not inadvertently breach any regulatory codes of conduct.

-If you are considering offering a Settlement Agreement please contact us.
+If you are considering offering a Settlement Agreement to an employee, please contact us.
 We are more than happy to have a free initial chat with you to point you in the right direction.
-We also offer an initial discounted assessment to discuss the needs of your business and consider all of the relevant evidence.
-Our written advice will mean you are ready to make an informed decision about how you wish to proceed.
+Our advice will mean you are ready to make an informed decision about how you wish to proceed.

 Our fees for a well-drafted Settlement Agreement are usually between £500 and £1,500 (plus VAT), depending on the complexity and breadth of the issues.
 For example, whether you are reiterating existing or even introducing new post-termination restrictions to protect your business.
 In addition, you will usually be expected to pay a contribution towards your employee’s legal fees, usually between £350 and £500 (plus VAT).

-Where possible we will offer you a fixed price for a tailor-made Settlement Agreement advice package which will include drafting the document and also negotiations with the employee’s legal representative.
+Where possible, we will offer you a fixed fee price for a tailor-made Settlement Agreement advice package which will include drafting the document and also negotiations with the employee’s legal representative.